trampgeek/moodle-qtype_coderunner/docs/index.md

 template grader", i.e. a TemplateGrader with the `Is combinator` checkbox checked.
-In this mode, the JSON string output by the template grader should again contain a 'fraction' field, this time for the total mark, and may contain zero or more of 'prologuehtml', 'testresults', 'columnformats', 'epiloguehtml', 'instructorhtml', 'files', 'showoutputonly', 'showdifferences' and 'graderstate'. attributes.
+In this mode, the JSON string output by the template grader should again contain a 'fraction' field, this time for the total mark, and may contain zero or more of the following attributes:

+ 1. prologuehtml: this is html that is displayed before the (optional) result table.
+ 1. epiloguehtml: this is html that is displayed after the (optional) result table.
+ 1. instructorhtml: this is like epiloguehtml except that it is visible only to instructors.
-The 'prologuehtml' and 'epiloguehtml' fields are html that is displayed respectively before and after the (optional) result table.
-The 'testresults' field, if given, is a list of lists used to display some sort of result table.
+ 1. testresults: is a list of lists used to display a result table similar to that displayed by the built-in question types.
 The first row is the column-header row and all other rows define the table body.
 Two special column header values exist: 'iscorrect' and 'ishidden'.
 The \'iscorrect\' column(s) are used to display ticks or crosses for 1 or 0 row values respectively.
 The 'ishidden' column isn't actually displayed but 0 or 1 values in the column can be used to turn on and off row visibility.
 Students do not see hidden rows but markers and other staff do.

-'instructorhtml' is a special version of 'epiloguehtml' that is displayed only to teachers.

-If a 'testresults' field is present, there can also be a 'columnformats' field.
+ 1. columnformats: this field is only meaningful if there is a testresults field.
-This should have one format specifier per table column and each format specifier should either be '%s', in which case all formatting is left to the renderer (which sanitises the field and encloses it in a &lt;pre&gt; element) or '%h' in which case the table cell is displayed directly without further processing. '%s' formatting is the default in the absence of an explicit 'columnformats' field.
+It is a list of format specifier strings, one per table column excluding the optional ishidden and iscorrect columns.
+Each format specifier should either be '%s', in which case all formatting is left to the renderer (which sanitises the field and encloses it in a &lt;pre&gt; element) or '%h' in which case the table cell is displayed directly without further processing. '%s' formatting is the default in the absence of an explicit 'columnformats' field.

-The 'showoutputonly' attribute, if set true, results in the prologuehtml and epiloguehtml fields being displayed against a neutral background with the usual outcome message (e.g. "Passed all tests") suppressed.
+ 1. showoutputonly: if set true, this results in the prologuehtml and epiloguehtml fields being displayed against a neutral background with the usual outcome message (e.g. "Passed all tests") suppressed.
 The mode is intended for use in pseudo-questions that can be used by students to experiment with a given bit of code.
-If this attribute is true the 'fraction' attribute is not required and is ignored if given.
+The 'fraction' attribute is not required and is ignored if given.
 Since a mark is still required by the framework when a question is checked, full marks are awarded regardless of the result of the run but questions of this sort would normally not contribute marks towards a student's grade.

-The 'showdifferences' attribute can be added to the JSON outcome to render the standard 'Show differences' button after the result table; it is displayed only if there is actually a result table present and if full marks were not awarded to the question.
+ 1. showdifferences: if set true, the standard 'Show differences' button will be displayedafter the result table if full marks were not awarded to the question.

-The 'files' attribute is a JSON object mapping from filenames to the corresponding base4 encoded file contents.
-This parameter is intended primarily for returning image files that will be displayed in the feedback, but could have other uses.
-If a 'files' attribute is present, the files are written to the Moodle file area and download URLs generated. files are timestamped so the same filename can be used unambiguously in multiple grade responses.
-The URLs are then used to update any occurrences of the strings `src="filename"` or `href="filename"` within the 'prologuehtml', 'testresults', 'epiloguehtml' and 'instructorhtml' attributes to use the full URL instead of just the filename.
-Unmatched filenames are disregarded.
-Single quotes instead of double quotes can also be used in the 'src' and 'href' attribute assignments.

-The 'graderstate' attribute is a string value that is stored in the database with the question attempt and is passed back to the combinator template grader code on the next attempt of that question as the field 'graderstate' of the 'QUESTION.stepinfo' object.
+ 1. graderstate: this is a string value that is stored in the database with the question attempt and is passed back to the combinator template grader code on the next attempt of that question as the field 'graderstate' of the 'QUESTION.stepinfo' object.
 The use of this variable is entirely at the